ChipmunkMC/DeviousMod/README.md

 - /keyring - Manage your Kaboom bot keys.
 - /getnbt - Displays the NBT of any items in your hand/offhand(s)
 - /prettynbt - Pretty prints a given NBT tag
+- /modules - Displays all modules and allows you to toggle them
+- /panorama - Captures a panorma of the current world/view

 ## Building

-No builds are currently provided for your convenience.
 Please execute the following command after cloning this repository, in the same directory as the cloned repository, depending on your operating  system, after configuring your environment variables to use a Java 17 JDK.

 ### Windows